-Three Months Ended rch 25, 2016 arch 27, 2015 Partnership loans outstanding at beginning of period \$ 218 \$ 198 Partnership loans issued during the period 139 119 Repayment of Partnership loans during the period (60) (67) Total Partnership loans outstanding \$ 297 \$ 250
+Six Months Ended ne 24, 2016 J lune 26, 2015 Partnership loans outstanding at beginning of period \$ 218 \$ 198 Partnership loans issued during the period 146 119 Repayment of Partnership loans during the period (79) (83) Total Partnership loans outstanding \$ 285 \$ 234

-The minimum 7.5% annual payment on the face amount of limited partnership capital was \$17 for both the three month periods ended March 25, 2016 and March 27, 2015.
+The minimum 7.5% annual payment on the face amount of limited partnership capital was \$17 and \$34 for the three and six month periods ended June 24, 2016, respectively, and \$18 and \$35 for the three and six month periods ended June 26, 2015, respectively.
 These amounts are included as a component of interest expense in the Consolidated Statements of Income.

 The Partnership filed a Registration Statement on Form S-8 with the U.S. Securities and Exchange Commission ("SEC") on January 17, 2014, to register \$350 in Interests to be issued pursuant to the Partnership's 2014 Employee Limited Partnership Interest Purchase Plan (the "Plan").
-On January 2, 2015, the Partnership issued \$292 of Interests in connection with the Plan.
-In addition, on January 4, 2016, the Partnership issued an immaterial amount of additional Interests to individuals participating in retirement transition plans pursuant to the Plan.
+The Partnership has previously issued approximately \$292 of Interests in connection with the Plan.
 The remaining \$58 of Interests may be issued in connection with the Plan at the discretion of the Partnership in the future.